 Getting artistic: Using primitive SVG shapes as previews via SQIP

 Let’s get fancy.
-This technique offers a unique, modernistic preview style while achieving file size and compression possibilities very close to the original LQIP technique.
+This technique offers a unique, modernist preview style while achieving file size and compression possibilities that are very close to the original LQIP technique.

 By combining primitive SVG shapes like triangles, circles, polygons and more, we generate vectorized primitive version of our images.
 This is achieved by the wonderful SQIP project by Tobias Baldauf, which in turn is based on the Primitive Pictures Go Tool by Michael Fogleman.

 I am proud that I could help evolve and implement this technique into the fantastic Gatsby static site generator.
 Adding it to your website project should take only a few minutes.

 The plugin offers a wide variation of configurations like blur factor, number of shapes, type of shapes, and more, leaving a lot of room for artistic freedom.
 In the future, I plan to contribute faux-loading animations and more via a plugin system for node-sqip.

 Tools for implementing SQIP into your next project: